• Skip to primary navigation

 • Add 4 portion Tomato pasta sauce and mix well.

-• Put 500 ml Whole milk, 50 g Plain flour and 50 g Butter into a sauce pan over a medium heat and whisk until the butter melts and the sauce is thickened and then season with 1 pinch Sea salt and black pepper.
+• Put 500 ml Whole milk, 50 g Plain flour and 50 g Butter into a sauce pan over a medium heat and whisk until the butter melts and the sauce is thickened and then season with 1 pinch Sea salt and ground black pepper.

 • Spread half the vegetable and sauce over the bottom of a large baking dish.